sridley4/imageRepositoryFlask/README.md

 docker-compose -f docker-compose.prod.yaml up -d --build docker-compose exec web python manage.py create_db
 ```
+and go to http://localhost:1337 and hit one of the endpoints

 TODO's when I get time
 - Add react frontend and update docker containers